EnzymeAD/Enzyme-JAX/DEVDOCS.md

 ```bash
 bazel test //test/...
 ```
-This runs all the test targets in `test/BUILD`.
+This recursively runs all targets in the `test/` directory.

 Most of the Enzyme-JaX tests use [lit](https://llvm.org/docs/CommandGuide/lit.html) for testing.
 These tests are stored in `test/lit_tests`.